How good is your French? Find out your precise level and competence when you take the French proficiency test.

 It is the professional version of the DELF.

-The purpose of the DELF pro is to assess the working professionals’ communication skills and students who play a vital role in a French-speaking atmosphere.
+The DELF pro’s purpose is to assess the working professionals’ communication skills and students who play a vital role in a French-speaking atmosphere.

 DELF Pro has four levels — A1, A2, B1, and B2.